 Basic example#

-This example contains the most commonly used objects, attributes, functions and commands for a basic SHOP model, in addition to examples of how to review and plot input data and results.
+This example contains the most commonly used objects, attributes, and commands for a basic SHOP model, in addition to examples of how to review and plot input data and results.

-It is not dependent on any other data sources such as ASCII files or spreadsheets, as all input data remain intact in the notebook (or Python code) itself, and is fully dependent on the API and pyshop for interacting with SHOP.
+It is not dependent on any other data sources such as text files or spreadsheets, as all input data remain intact in the notebook (or Python code) itself, and is fully dependent on the API and pyshop for interacting with SHOP.

 We will show how to import all necessary packages, settings and data, create a SHOP instance and add all needed objects and populate them with data, before we run SHOP with a selection of commands and review the results in the end.